-- 3.1 On 31 March 2022 there were 17,469 homes in the planning pipeline (i.e. these are developments which on this date had planning permission that had not expired).
-Nearly half of these homes were on sites that were already under construction at that point. - 3.2 In addition to the dwellings with planning permission, the SHLAA identifies the potential for a further 52,000 homes in Manchester.
-This makes 69,469 dwellings in total. - 3.3 It is estimated that 64,416 of these homes will be built by 2039 within the 'plan period' for the Places for Everyone Plan.
-Applying an adjustment for small sites and demolitions it is expected that a net figure of 63,219 additional homes will be delivered by 2039. - 3.4 An estimated 25,910 homes will be built within the next five years. - 3.5 85% of the homes likely to be built by 2039 are flats and 15% will be houses. - 3.6 Most of the homes likely to be built by 2039 will be in the city centre and city centre fringe area (66%).
+- 3.1 On 31 March 2023 there were 21,211 homes in the planning pipeline (i.e. these are developments which on this date had planning permission that had not expired).
+Nearly half of these homes were on sites that were already under construction at that point. - 3.2 In addition to the dwellings with planning permission, the SHLAA identifies the potential for a further 56,833 homes in Manchester.
+This makes 78,044 dwellings in total. - 3.3 It is estimated that 71,997 of these homes will be built by 2040 within the 'plan period' for the Places for Everyone Plan.
+Applying an adjustment for small sites and demolitions it is expected that a net figure of 72,636 additional homes will be delivered by 2040. - 3.4 An estimated 24,655 homes will be built within the next five years.
+Please note that this figure is different to the figure published in our Five Year Housing Land Supply Statement, as sites without planning permission can only be included in

+- the five year land supply for the purposes of the statement if they are on brownfield land. - 3.5 87% of the homes likely to be built by 2040 are flats and 13% will be houses. - 3.6 Most of the homes likely to be built by 2040 will be in the City Centre and City Centre fringe area (65%).